analogdevicesinc/ai8x-synthesis/README.md

 ##### `operation`

 This key (which can also be specified using `op`, `operator`, or `convolution`) selects a layer’s main operation after the optional input pooling.
-When this key is not specified, a warning is displayed and `Conv2d` is selected.
+When this key is not specified, a warning is displayed, and `Conv2d` is selected.

 | Operation                 | Description                                                  |
 | :------------------------ | :----------------------------------------------------------- |